-An homage to Alfred Hitchcock, Du Maurier’s Rebecca and to Bernard Shaw’s Pygmalion, Phantom Thread is a dark comedy about how a gray-haired, wealthy, bachelor and a young waitress find parity in their relationship.
-While there is greatness in the film and in Lewis’s performance, both lose their intensity and interest in the second hour.
+An homage to Alfred Hitchcock, Du Maurier’s Rebecca and to Bernard Shaw’s Pygmalion, Phantom Thread is a dark comedy about how a grey-haired, wealthy, bachelor and a young waitress find parity in their relationship.
+While there is greatness in the film and in Day Lewis’s performance, both lose their intensity and interest in the second hour.

-Set the mid 1950s, the film begins with a mysterious close-up of an attractive woman speaking (in a slight accent) to an unseen interlocutor about a man named Reynolds.
+Set the mid-1950s, the film begins with a mysterious close-up of an attractive woman speaking (in a slight accent) to an unseen interlocutor about a man named Reynolds.

 Reynolds Woodcock (again, the nod to Hitchcock) is as impeccably turned out as advertising executive Roger Thornhill in North by Northwest when he heads downstairs to a mouth-watering breakfast in his elegant London townhouse.
 Woodcock chides a bored young woman at the table for demanding more of his time.
-‘I cannot begin my day with confrontation’ he barks at his startled guest.
+‘I cannot begin my day with confrontation,’ he barks at his startled guest.
 ‘I have a dress to deliver.
 I don’t have time for confrontation.’

 The dress in question is delivered successfully to Countess Henrietta Harding (Gina McKee), but the stress leaves Woodcock exhausted.
-Cyril suggests a trip to their Sussex retreat and Woodcock duly speeds off in his sports car, stopping for breakfast at a local inn straight out of Rattigan’s Separate Tables.
+Cyril suggests a trip to their Sussex retreat and Woodcock duly speeds off in his sports car, stopping for breakfast at a local inn straight out of Terence Rattigan’s Separate Tables.

-Woodcock warns that he is a confirmed bachelor, but as the waitress hands him a note: ‘for the hungry boy’, with her details on it, you might wonder who is seducing whom.
+Woodcock warns that he is a confirmed bachelor, but as the waitress hands him a note: ‘for the hungry boy’ with her details on it, you might wonder who is seducing whom.
 That the waitress is named Alma is no coincidence.
 Hitchcock’s wife and frequent collaborator was Alma Reville who notably contributed to the script of Rebecca and was more than just the woman behind the great artist.

-As their routine and relationship develop Alma joins the circle of Woodcock’s loyal, gray-haired staff of dressmakers and eventually joins him in bed.
+As their routine and relationship develop Alma joins the circle of Woodcock’s loyal, grey-haired staff of dressmakers and eventually joins him in bed.
 But it becomes clear that Alma – though, or because she is alone in the world with no money – is determined not to suffer the same fate as her predecessors.

 Much as this twist is at the heart of the story, it is weakened by a scene of feminine retaliation that we’ve seen before – and most recently in the remake of Don Siegel’s Southern Gothic thriller The Beguiled.
 There is also a touch of Hitchcock’s Suspicion, but here there is a lack of tension or suspicion.

 If you don’t buy the character of Alma, particularly as played by Luxembourg actress Krieps, you might struggle to engage with the final third of the film where the steely confirmed bachelor turns romantic.
-For in common with Rebecca, Pygmalion and The Beguiled, there is also the sticky matter of Woodcock’s preference for women with whom he has nothing in common who are half his age.
+For in common with Rebecca, Pygmalion and The Beguiled, there is also the sticky matter of Woodcock’s preference for women with whom he has nothing in common and who are half his age.
 For some, this might dampen the persuasiveness of the romantic, not to mention the feminist angle.

-It’s not entirely Krieps’ problem or her character’s.
+It is not entirely Krieps’ problem or her character’s.
 Anderson cannot seem to make up his mind about the fate of his obdurate, neurotic artist, resulting in an anti-climactic down surge after a major turning point in the relationship.
 When Woodcock becomes a masochistic agent in his own reform, he slips away from the audience.

 You can watch the film trailer here: